BoraPolat/LogSeeker/README.md

 ### Installation
 **No installation required!** Simply download and run the executable file.

-1. Download `LogSeeker.exe`
+1. Download and extract `LogSeeker_v1.0.0_Release.rar`
-2. Run the application as Administrator (recommended)
+2. Run the LogSeeker.exe as Administrator (recommended)
 3. Start filtering your Security logs

 ## 📋 How to Use